Page Summary

 Other Google Workspace scopes

 Your add-on may require additional scopes if it uses other Google Workspace or Apps Script services.
-In most cases you can let Apps Script detect these scopes and update the manifest automatically.
-When editing your manifest's scope list, do not remove any scopes unless you are replacing them with a more appropriate alternative, such as a narrower scope.
+In most cases, Apps Script detects these scopes and updates the manifest automatically.
+When editing your manifest's scope list, don't remove any scopes unless you are replacing them with a narrower alternative.

-The following table shows a list of scopes that Google Workspace add-ons often use:
+The following table shows scopes that Google Workspace add-ons often use:

 https://www.googleapis.com/auth/userinfo.email